 SCAR TISSUE IS DIFFERENT THAN NORMAL TISSUE BECAUSE………

-Microscopic scar tissue is problematic because it is so dramatically different than healthy connective tissue.
-Some of the ways that it differs include:
+Microscopic scar tissue is problematic because it is so dramatically different than healthy connective tissue in a number of different ways:

 SCAR TISSUE IS WEAKER: